Armaan Ebrahim: Background and personal life

 Ebrahim was born in an Indian Muslim family, the son of Akbar Ebrahim, a former F3 champion.
 The family is based in Chennai, Tamil Nadu.

-In December 2021, Ebrahim married Anushpala Kamineni, daughter of Anil and Shobana Kamineni, in an elaborate Hindu religious ceremony.
+In December 2021, Ebrahim married Anushpala Kamineni, daughter of Anil and Shobana Kamineni.
 Anil Kamineni is a Hyderabad-based businessman and Shobana is the daughter of Prathap Reddy, the founder of Apollo Hospitals.

-Anushpala has one sister, Upasana, who is the wife of Telugu film star Ram Charan, himself the son of superstar Chiranjeevi.
+Anushpala has one sister, Upasana, who is married to Telugu film star Ram Charan, himself the son of superstar Chiranjeevi.

 Career

 Ebrahim started his career in karting and became Formula LGB Champion in 2004.
 He later moved to Formula BMW Asia for the 2005 season.
-During the same year he represented A1 Team India in the A1 Grand Prix Championship, driving in 6 races, before the team was disbanded due to lack of funds.
-He again drove for A1 Team India Part Season in the 2006–07 A1 Grand Prix season.
-In 2007 he also drove in Formula V6 Asia where he captured five race wins and finished second in points.
+During the same year, he represented A1 Team India in the A1 Grand Prix Championship, driving in six races, before the team was disbanded due to lack of funds.
+He again drove for A1 Team India for the 2006–07 A1 Grand Prix season, once again on a partial schedule.
+In 2007, he also drove in Formula V6 Asia, where he captured five race wins and finished second in points.

-He drove for the David Price Racing team in the 2008 GP2 Asia Series where he finished 26th in points with a best finish of 9th position.
+Ebrahim drove for the David Price Racing team in the 2008 GP2 Asia Series where he finished 26th in points with a best finish of ninth position.

 On 12 December 2008, Ebrahim was announced as the first (and ultimately, only) Asian driver to sign up for the rebirth of FIA Formula Two in 2009, driving car number six.
 He finished seventeenth in points, with two sixth place finishes at Brno being his best results.
-The Formula Two website rated Armaan as the "Driver with the Best Race Form".
-On an average Armaan overtook eight cars per race in Formula 2.
+The Formula Two website rated Ebrahim as the "Driver with the Best Race Form".
+On an average, he overtook eight cars per race in Formula 2.
 The second best driver was Edoardo Piscopo who managed an average of five.
 Ebrahim returned to FIA Formula Two in 2010 driving for MotorSport Vision.
 He captured his first F2 podium finish at Circuit de Valencia and improved to tenth in points.
-He returned to the series and team in 2011 but left the series after twelve of the sixteen races.
+He returned to the series and team in 2011, but left the series after twelve of the sixteen races.
 He had a best finish of sixth and finished 15th in points.

 In 2012, Ebrahim signed to race in the American Firestone Indy Lights series for the new Fan Force United team owned by former IndyCar Series driver Tyce Carlson.
 Ebrahim and the team mutually parted ways after five races.
 He had a best finish of eighth in the season opener and ultimately wound up 13th in the championship.

 Ebrahim is popular in the Indian media and featured on a special programme on national television with former F1 superstar David Coulthard, during the latter's visit to India in October 2009.

 Ebrahim has competed for BMW Auto Service Team India in the FIA GT Series, which began on 1 April 2013.

-Ebrahim competed in 2014 Blancpain Sprint Series season with Team Fortec Motorsport where he secured seven podiums in the silver cup.
+Ebrahim competed in 2014 Blancpain Sprint Series season with Team Fortec Motorsport where he secured seven podiums in the Silver Cup.

-He has competed in the Lamborghini Super Trofeo Asia series.
+Ebrahim has competed in the Lamborghini Super Trofeo Asia series.